 - Rice cereal treats (I use homemade, but you can also press together several pre-made Rice Krispies Treats)

 - Fondant - you can use homemade marshmallow fondant or pre-made in whatever color you want for your hat.
 I used Satin Ice Dark Chocolate Brown Fondant.
-You could also use gum paste.
+You could also use gum paste but you'll have to work faster because it dries out faster.

 - Tylose (if using fondant)